retroskateboard/AguApp-MX/README.md

 AguApp MX is the result of my final social service project carried out at the iOS Development Lab.
 This innovative mobile application aims to raise awareness and foster responsibility in the use of water in Mexico, contributing to a sustainable future for our precious resource.

 ## Description
 AguApp MX is an essential tool to promote responsible water consumption and raise awareness about the importance of conserving water resources in Mexico.
 Through interactive challenges and engaging content, users can learn effective ways to use water wisely and reduce wastage.
 The app provides personalized tips and recommendations based on users' performance, encouraging a positive impact on water conservation efforts.

 Join us in this mission to make a difference and ensure a sustainable future for generations to come.
 Together, we can protect our most valuable resource - water! 🌊💚

+## Key Features
+- Home tab with the latest news about water in Mexico.
+- Tab with challenges to save and conserve water.
+- Tab for building your own habits with push notification option.

 ## Acknowledgments
 Special thanks to @caracoldelmar_ (on Instagram) for the beautiful illustrations used in the app.